Mohayemin/track-truck/README.md

 1. Clone/pull the release repository to your development machine from https://bitbucket.org/truckmonitoring/ssi-logistics-release.
 1. Update the main repository to `test-release` branch.
 1. Merge `dev` branch of the main repository with `test-release` branch.
 1. Publish the project Ssi.TrackTruck.Web to the location.
-Use Custom publish and choose *file system* method. **DO NOT check "Delete all existing files prior to publish"**.
+Use Custom publish and choose *file system* method. **DO NOT** check "Delete all existing files prior to publish".
 1. Check if the Web.config file is OK.
 Specially the App settings `MONGOLAB_URI`.
 1. Commit and push the release repository.
 Please check the previous commit messages and use the same pattern.
 1. Clone/pull https://bitbucket.org/truckmonitoring/ssi-logistics-release to the deployment server.